 Communicate with each other and family

-Effective communication is key when planning a multicultural wedding that involves blending different cultures and religious traditions.
+effective communication is key when planning a multicultural wedding that involves blending different cultures and religious traditions.
 It's important to discuss your beliefs, values, and expectations with your partner and both families to avoid confusion or misunderstandings.
 This also allows for compromise and finding common ground so everyone feels represented and respected.

 Make sure to listen to each other's perspectives and be open to suggestions.
 This means being respectful and open-minded.
 Encourage everyone to communicate their thoughts and feelings without judgment or defensiveness.